Skip to main content

 Fundamentals

-You may be standing at a point in your health journey where the internal landscape of your body feels unfamiliar.
-The energy that once defined your days has diminished, your mood feels unpredictable, and a general sense of vitality seems distant.
 These experiences are valid, and they are often rooted in the complex communication network of your endocrine system.
 When considering a path toward reclaiming your function through hormonal optimization, a common question arises regarding its interaction with other parts of this system, specifically the thyroid.
 The connection is a sophisticated one, operating through a series of secondary effects that ripple through your biology.

-Your body’s functions as a vast, interconnected network of glands that produce and secrete hormones.
+Your body’s endocrine system functions as a vast, interconnected network of glands that produce and secrete hormones.
 Think of these hormones as chemical messengers, each carrying a specific instruction to target cells throughout the body.
 The primary sex hormones, testosterone and estrogen, have well-known roles in reproduction, libido, muscle mass, and fat distribution.
-The thyroid hormones, primarily thyroxine (T4) and triiodothyronine (T3), are the primary regulators of your metabolic rate, governing how your cells use energy.
-They influence everything from your heart rate and body temperature to your cognitive function and digestion.

 The endocrine system is a unified network where a change in one hormone inevitably signals adjustments in others.

-These powerful molecules do not travel through your bloodstream entirely alone.
-Many are bound to specialized proteins, which act as transport carriers.
-One of the most important concepts to understand is the distinction between ‘total’ and ‘free’ hormone levels.
 A ‘total’ testosterone or ‘total’ T4 lab value measures all of the hormone in your blood, including the portion that is attached to these carrier proteins.
 The ‘free’ hormone is the portion that is unbound and biologically active, meaning it is available to enter cells and carry out its instructions.
 It is the free hormone that your body actually uses.

-The Role Of Carrier Proteins
+The Role of Carrier Proteins

-The two principal carrier proteins at the center of this conversation are (SHBG) and Thyroxine-Binding Globulin (TBG).
+The two principal carrier proteins at the center of this conversation are Sex Hormone-Binding Globulin (SHBG) and Thyroxine-Binding Globulin (TBG).
 SHBG, as its name implies, has a high affinity for sex hormones like testosterone and estrogen.
 TBG is the primary carrier protein for thyroid hormones.
 While their names suggest distinct duties, their production in the liver is influenced by some of the same signals.
 This is where the indirect effect of hormone optimization begins to take shape.

-When you undertake a protocol like (TRT), you are introducing an external source of testosterone into your system.
-This has a direct effect on your testosterone levels.
-It also has a secondary effect on SHBG.
-In men, higher levels of androgens like testosterone typically send a signal to the liver to produce less SHBG.
 When SHBG levels decrease, more testosterone becomes available in its ‘free,’ active state.
 This is a primary goal of the therapy.
 Concurrently, the hormonal signals that influence SHBG can also affect TBG production.
 Changes in testosterone and, more pointedly, its conversion to estrogen, can alter the liver’s production of TBG.
 This change in the number of thyroid hormone carriers modifies the balance of free T4 and T3, which is how your thyroid function is indirectly adjusted.

 Intermediate